craicic/grove/README.md

 ## Angular client app setup

-Run a `ng serve` command with the node argument `--openssl-legacy-provider`
+Run a `ng serve` command with the node argument `--openssl-legacy-provider`.